smanolloff/smanolloff.github.io/_projects/vcmi-gym.md

 #### The observation space

-The v15 observation is a heterogeneous graph with five node types and 30 edge
+The v15 observation is a heterogeneous graph with 5 node types and 30 edge
 types:

 <div class="row justify-content-md-center">